He Yafei

 He Yafei (何亚非) (born 1955) is a Chinese diplomat who was vice-minister of the Ministry of Foreign Affairs from 2008 to 2009.

 Biography

 He Yafei was born in 1955 and is a native of Ningbo, Zhejiang province.
 He completed studies at the Graduate Institute of International Studies in Geneva, Switzerland and holds a master's degree.
 He is a lifelong diplomat.
 In 2008, he became vice-minister of the Ministry of Foreign Affairs.
 His responsibilities included: North America and Oceania, international organizations and conferences, arms control, protocol, Hong Kong, Macao and Taiwan-related foreign affairs.
 He is married and has one daughter.
 He represented China during the negotiations of the Copenhagen Accord in December 2009.
 Between 2010 and 2012, he served as the ambassador of China to the United Nations Office in Geneva, and representative to other international organizations in Switzerland.

+He was appointed a distinguished professor by Yenching Academy of Peking University in 2016.
 In 2023, he was co-chairman of the Center for China and Globalization, a think tank based in Beijing.